Williams Arcade's Greatest Hits: Development

 Williams Arcade Classics was developed by Digital Eclipse for home computers: Macintosh, Windows, and MS-DOS.
 Digital Eclipse's president, Andrew Ayre, served as the title's producer while Brian Johnson, from Williams Entertainment, was the product manager.
 Williams' director of marketing, John Fowler, decided to release the compilation in order to appeal to people who had played the games as children.
 He expected that many of the people, who had become adults and parents since the games' original releases, would want to share their arcade experiences with their own children.
 Additionally, Williams' vice president of third-party development, Mike Rubinelli, felt this was an opportunity to introduce their popular classic games to new players.
 He believed that despite changes in video game trends, the elements that make games successful remained unchanged.

 In order to utilize the games' original source code, Digital Eclipse developed a computer program to emulate the electronic hardware—including the Motorola 6809 microprocessor (pictured)—that Williams Entertainment used in its first arcade games from the early 1980s.

 Digital Eclipse's team handled the bulk of the production.
 The developers obtained the original source code for the arcade games and aimed to accurately recreate them.
-To achieve this, the team chose to emulate the arcade hardware in order replicate the original games' subtleties they felt encapsulated their unique gameplay experiences.
+To achieve this, the team chose to emulate the arcade hardware in order to replicate the original games' subtleties they felt encapsulated their unique gameplay experiences.
 Although computing hardware in the 1990s was more advanced and powerful than that from the early 1980s, remaking the source code for contemporary hardware requires programmers to reproduce every idiosyncrasy from the original, including unintentional software bugs, with a high attention to detail.
 The lead programmer, Jeff Vavasour, created a compiler that emulated the entire chipset of the hardware used in Williams' arcade games, including the Motorola 6809 microprocessor.
 William's early arcade games use hardware similar to that of Defender, its first video game.
 The emulation allowed the games to run in fullscreen mode without impacting the games' speed.
 However, alterations were necessary to account for a portion of the arcade monitor that was intentionally unused.
 The original Williams arcade releases feature an "overscan" area that the developers left devoid of content, resulting in a smaller game screen dimension.
 (Note: At the time, monitor hardware was often poorly calibrated, resulting in misaligned viewing areas when installed into cabinets.
 Including a buffer area ensured that all players would view the same game content.)